-KLOUDIP developed the Probe app for personal GPS tracking in Sri Lanka.
-It turns your smartphone into a tracker and sends data on your location, movements, speed, statuses to the FiOS GPS tracking system.
+KLOUDIP developed the Probe app for personal GPS tracking.
+It turns your smartphone into a tracker and sends data on your location, movements, speed, and statuses to the FiOS GPS tracking system.
 It allows tracking any human or vehicle without specialized GPS devices.

 Additionally, Probe users can send images, alarms, statuses, and text messages to other users.
 That’s why many companies started using it for business purposes, like workforce management and COVID-19 contact tracing.

 - Courier and delivery services – to track couriers outside vehicles and ensure proof of delivery with photos

 - Healthcare and hospitality – to monitor response time and statuses of nurses, doctors, or maids.